gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ### Deploying the module

-The module has nine attributes which are:
+The module has ten attributes which are:
-- Owner: address that can call setter functions
+- Owner: address that can call setter functions.
-- Avatar: address of the DAO (e.g Safe)
+- Avatar: address of the DAO (e.g Safe).
 - Target: address that the module will call `execModuleTransaction()` on.
-- Oracle: address of the oracle (e.g RealitioV3)
+- Oracle: address of the oracle (e.g RealitioV3).
-- Timeout: Timeout in seconds that should be required for the oracle
+- Timeout: Timeout in seconds that should be required for the oracle.
-- Cooldown: Amount in seconds of cooldown required before the transaction can be executed
+- Cooldown: Amount in seconds of cooldown required before the transaction can be executed.
-- Expiration: Duration that a transaction is valid in seconds (or 0 if valid forever) after the cooldown
+- Expiration: Duration that a transaction is valid in seconds (or 0 if valid forever) after the cooldown.
-- Bond: Minimum bond that is required for an answer to be accepted
+- Bond: Minimum bond that is required for an answer to be accepted.
-- Template ID: ID of the template that should be used for proposal questions (see https://github.com/realitio/realitio-dapp#structuring-and-fetching-information)
+- Template ID: ID of the template that should be used for proposal questions (see https://github.com/realitio/realitio-dapp#structuring-and-fetching-information).
+- Arbitrator: the oracle's arbitrator (e.g. see Realitio's arbitrator [requirements](https://realitio.github.io/docs/html/arbitrators.html) and its arbitrators [list](https://github.com/realitio/realitio-contracts/blob/master/config/arbitrators.json)).

 Hardhat tasks can be used to deploy a Reality Module instance.
 There are two different ways to deploy the module, the first one is through a normal deployment and passing arguments to the constructor (without the `proxied` flag), or, deploy the module through a [Minimal Proxy Factory](https://eips.ethereum.org/EIPS/eip-1167) and save on gas costs (with the `proxied` flag) - The master copy and factory address can be found in the [zodiac repository](https://github.com/gnosis/zodiac/blob/master/src/factory/constants.ts) and these are the addresses that are going to be used when deploying the module through factory.